mjs2600/ML-Final-Exam-Study-Notes/readme.md

   * k-Means
     * 1. Place k centers
     * 2. Claim closest points
-    * 3. find the centers of the pioints
+    * 3. find the centers of the points
     * 4. Move the centers to the clusters of points
     * 5. Unless converged GOTO 2
   * Expectation Maximization